 Plan for Peak Traffic With Network Performance Monitoring

 Don’t fall into the trap of averaging traffic usage across all days of the week or month, or even across all 24 hours in a day.
 Approach your reporting and projections with an understanding of the nuance of the business.
-The rise and fall of traffic usage over different time periods is unique to every business and requires 100% fidelity in your data versus data that’s been aggregated over 5 to 30 minute intervals.
+The rise and fall of traffic usage over different time periods are unique to every business and requires 100% fidelity in your data versus data that’s been aggregated over 5 to 30-minute intervals.
 Statistical forecasting concepts such as 90% and 95% confidence intervals can also help focus on what is normal versus including outlying, one-time traffic spikes.

 Networks are like Ogres and Onions, They Have Layers

 The OSI 7 Layers model of the network provides a mental framework for what is going on in a particular network system.
-Network performance issues can occur at different layers of the network.
+Poor Network performance issues can occur at different layers of the network.
 By narrowing down the location of an issue IT teams can determine who is responsible for fixing the issue.
 In some cases a delay in an application can be traced to the application itself, the network, or even delays from a connected data store.

 Collect and Consolidate As Much Data As Possible in One Representative Tool

-Getting past the finger pointing between IT teams is half the battle.
+Getting past the finger-pointing between IT teams is half the battle.
 If teams are able to reference a single source of truth about what is occurring on the network, the teams can get back to solving the actual problem.
 Being able to correlate and unify data from different sources within the network can identify performance issues such as application delay, server delay, jitter, latency, dropped packets, speed and duplex mismatches, spanning tree errors and much more.